cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 ### Overview

-This INSTALL guide will detail the minimum requirements needed for cnf-conformance to install from source.
+This INSTALL guide will detail the minimum requirements needed for cnf-testsuite to install from source.

 ### Table of Contents